herrera-ignacio/cybersecurity-handbook/docusaurus/docs/intro.md

 ## Live docs

-Consider looking at https://herrera-ignacio.github.io/cybersecurity-handbook/ for a better experience powered by [Docusaurus](https://docusaurus.io/).
+Docs are published on a static website powered by [Docusaurus](https://docusaurus.io/) is available at https://herrera-ignacio.github.io/cybersecurity-handbook/.